airline_alliances

 Increased market coverage.
 Member carriers can expand their networks without investing in new aircraft.
 Instead, they offer new destinations and longer routes to their passengers by picking up and connecting existing partner flights.

-• ability to earn and redeem frequent flier points (also called miles) across all member airlines.
+• Ability to earn and redeem frequent flyer points (also called miles) from all member airlines.

 Currently, there are three global airline alliances operating in the air travel industry — Star Alliance, SkyTeam, and Oneworld.
-According to a global travel data provider OAG, they account for 43 percent of total seating capacity.
+They account for 43 percent of the global market.
 Below, we’ll have a closer look at each of the Big Three.

 Here are some figures to know when comparing the large airline alliances

-Star Alliance: the largest provider with over a thousand lounges worldwide and solutions for corporate travel businesses
+Star Alliance: the largest provider with over a thousand lounges and solutions for corporate travel

 Founded: 1997